davenquinn/xenoliths/paper/text/chapters/07-conclusion.md

-Integration of theoretical and observational data on intra-continental transform faults [@Platt2011; @Titus2007] indicate that, at lower crustal--upper mantle levels, Hosgri fault shear could be distributed across 10s of kilometers normal to the fault surface [@fig:neogene_sections].
+Integration of theoretical and observational data on intra-continental transform faults [@Platt2011; @Titus2007] indicate that, at lower crustal--upper mantle levels, Hosgri fault shear could be distributed across 10s of kilometers laterally [@fig:neogene_sections|c].
 Eruption of small-volume basalts of Plio-Pleistocene age occurred elsewhere in the Coast Range belt.
 This includes the Coyote Lake pipe [@fig:context], which occurred ~150 km north of Crystal Knob along the San Andreas-Calaveras fault bifurcation zone and entrained lower crust and upper mantle xenoliths [@Jove1998; @Titus2007].
-Xenoliths recovered
-from these flows record asthenosphere ascent and partial melting markedly post-dating any possible slab window opening.
+Xenoliths recovered from these flows record asthenosphere ascent and partial melting markedly post-dating any possible slab window opening.
 Thus, the Crystal Knob small volume eruption is not an exceptional event.

 Distributed shearing and strike-slip juxtaposition of the shallow sub-Monterey plate asthenosphere against underplated Farallon plate